Gabewingman/Gabewingman/README.md

 # Hi, I'm Peter Gabriel Bersamina! 👋

 - Welcome to my GitHub profile!
-I'm a passionate web developer, eager to innovate and constantly expand my knowledge.
+I'm a information Technology Enthusiast, eager to innovate and constantly expand my knowledge.
 Here’s a bit about my journey and skills:

 ## 👨‍💻 About Me